Shubhranshu012/CodeLime/README.md

 # CodeLime

 ## Overview
-Welcome to our **Online Coding Platform**, a web-based tool designed to assist programmers in practicing coding, generating programming questions, and executing their code across various languages.
+- Welcome to our **Online Coding Platform**, a web-based tool designed to assist programmers in practicing coding, generating programming questions, and executing their code across various languages.
 The platform supports a wide array of programming languages, including C, C++, Java, JavaScript, Python, Swift, Rust, and more.
 We have integrated **Google Gemini** for question generation and leveraged external services to compile and run code.

-Also
-The WebApp Include Online Compilers to Compile Code in multiple Languages Such as C, C++, Java, JavaScript, Python, Swift, Rust, HTML, CSS and etc.
+- The WebApp also Include Online Compilers to Compile Code in multiple Languages Such as C, C++, Java, JavaScript, Python, Swift, Rust, HTML, CSS and etc.

 ### Key Features
 1. **Generate Coding Questions**: